Patriot War: Battle of Windsor (December 4, 1838)

 The final planned Hunter attack was the western assault, organized out of Cleveland, on Windsor, which had as its intention U.S. invaders driving inland to London, Upper Canada.
 A diversionary attack from Port Huron on Sarnia was also planned but it was aborted when a large contingent of British troops was deployed on its attack route.

 Five or six hundred men established a camp at Brest, 30 mi south of Detroit.
 Lucius V. Bierce, in command of the camp, however contended there were not enough men for a successful attack.
 E. J. Roberts, an early Detroit organizer with Handy, pushed for the attack anyway.
 On December 3, the militants seized the steamboat Champlain, and the 135 men aboard landed 3 mi north of Windsor at 2 am the next morning.
 Three detachments sortied under Cornelius Cunningham, William Putnam, and S. S. Coffinbury:

 Moving toward the village of Windsor, the Hunters encountered resistance from a detachment of militia stationed in a civilian store used as a guardhouse.
 Deciding to set fire to it to flush the defenders out, they went to the nearby house of a black Canadian named Mills to get the embers from his hearth fire.
 The Americans invited Mills to join their cause and, when he not only refused but exclaimed "three cheers for the Queen", they killed him.
 The guardhouse was destroyed by flames and the occupants taken prisoner, and Putnam's men continued on to Windsor where they set fire to the steamer Thames in retaliation for the destruction of Caroline.
 On their way they encountered Surgeon John Hume of the 32nd Foot, who, awakened by the alarm bells, was headed to Windsor to offer his services to the local militia.
 The Hunters killed Hume and mutilated his limbs with an axe before leaving the remains for the local hogs.

 The Patriots took positions at the Baby farm, which contained a large orchard.
-Only 20 militia were billeted at Windsor, a small town of around 300, while some miles further south at Sandwich and Amherstburg were the bulk of the 500 militia and regulars.
+Only 20 militiamen were billeted at Windsor, a small town of around 300, while some miles further south at Sandwich and Amherstburg were the bulk of the 500 militiamen and regulars.

 At about 7 am, a 60-man company of Canadian militia from Sandwich successfully repelled the invasion before the regulars arrived and captured several patriots.
 The militia pushed the Patriots out of the orchard and pursued them through the town.
 The Patriots then fled in several directions, some returning to their steamer to free the 18 prisoners they had taken.
 Colonel John Prince arrived after the rout (9:30 am) and took command.
 Prince then moved his troops back to Sandwich, fearing another attack there.